Source: Bloomberg, FXStreet, AMP Capital

 Outlook for investment markets

-Cash and bank deposits are likely to provide poor returns, given the ultra-low cash rate of 0.1%.
-The setback from coronavirus lockdowns could push the first rate hike back into 2024.
+Cash and bank deposits are likely to provide very poor returns, given the ultra-low cash rate of just 0.25%.

 Important note: While every care has been taken in the preparation of this article, AMP Capital Investors Limited (ABN 59 001 777 591, AFSL 232497) and AMP Capital Funds Management Limited (ABN 15 159 557 721, AFSL 426455) (AMP Capital) makes no representations or warranties as to the accuracy or completeness of any statement in it including, without limitation, any forecasts.
 Past performance is not a reliable indicator of future performance.
 This article has been prepared for the purpose of providing general information, without taking account of any particular investor’s objectives, financial situation or needs.
 An investor should, before making any investment decisions, consider the appropriateness of the information in this article, and seek professional advice, having regard to the investor’s objectives, financial situation and needs.
 This article is solely for the use of the party to whom it is provided and must not be provided to any other person or entity without the express written consent of AMP Capital.